 The tumor had ballooned to 132 pounds and stretched the patient's abdomen into a 3-foot-wide orb.

 By the time oncologist Vaagn Andikyan examined the 38-year-old woman, she could no longer walk.
-And because the tumor was increasing the pressure on her digestive tract, she was malnourished and growing weaker everyday.
+Because the tumor was increasing the pressure on her digestive tract, she was malnourished and growing weaker every day.